Learn about actual and potential costs

 Buyers should reference the Buying-Decision Scorecard section of this report for key criteria to consider when evaluating providers.

 Buyers should specify the date when proposals are due and when the award will be announced.

 Buyers should specify the desired start date of the service.

 Buyers should specify their future needs for inspections.

 Evaluate major factors to mitigate risk

 The supply chain risk for quality and safety inspection services is low, which benefits buyers because there is a negligible risk of service disruptions.
-Key first tier suppliers include computer and packaged software wholesalers, testing equipment manufacturers and chemical wholesalers.
-Suppliers must continually purchase chemicals in order to conduct product...
+Key first-tier suppliers include computer and packaged software wholesalers, testing equipment manufacturers and chemical wholesalers.
+Suppliers must continually purchase chemicals in order to conduct product tests,...
 Subscribe to learn more.